 function creates the PDF file.

-in your terminal and you should see a PDF file titled YE.pdf
+You should see a PDF file, titled YE.pdf

-The last thing we’ll do with Puppeteer is programmatically navigate to a page, automate a form submission as well as keyboard input, and then displaying the results from the form submission.
+The last thing we’ll do with Puppeteer is programmatically navigate to a page, automate a form submission as well as keyboard input, and then display the results from the form submission.

 In the code block above, Puppeteer launches a headless browser and navigates to google.com